 Cut out a strip of pink construction paper that's about 6" x 3".

 Roll the strip into a cylinder shape, so it’s about the same circumference as a toilet paper roll.
 Staple it in place at each end.

 Trace around the circumference, or end of the stapled roll onto the remaining pink construction paper using a pencil.

-- Cut on the outside edge of your line on the construction paper, leaving a bit of space between where you cut and where you drew the pencil line, to make a larger circle.
+Help your child cut on the outside edge of your line on the construction paper, leaving a bit of space between where you cut and where you drew the pencil line, to make a larger circle.

-- Carefully glue the edge of one side of the cylinder shape and place it down on the cut circle to complete the snout shape.
+Carefully glue the edge of one side of the cylinder shape and place it down on the cut circle to complete the snout shape.
 Allow the snout to dry.

 On the front of the snout, encourage your child to draw two oval shapes using a black marker.